ezsystems/ezpersonalization-documentation/docs/personalization/user_guide/dashboard.md

 ### Newsletter

-Newsletters are sent out if certain events happen, like a user did not come back for n days or the shopping cart was abandoned.
-Style and conditions are configured in **Newsletter** tab.
+Newsletters are sent out if certain events happen, e.g. a user did not come back for a number of days or the shopping cart was abandoned.
+Style and conditions are configured in the **Newsletter** tab.